 One advantage of not eating with knives and forks, or plates for that matter, is you have little to wash up when the meal is done.
-Your hands and face do tend to get a little greasy, especially when dining on breaded fish pasta, but all it takes is a quick rinse with seawater after the meal, and there you are — good as new.
+Your hands and face do tend to get a little greasy, especially when dining on breaded fish pasta, but all it takes is a quick rinse with seawater after the meal is done, and there you are — good as new.

 It would be a stretch to say I felt “good as new” after eating that meal.
-I was actually a lot closer to the other end of the, Good As New—All Used Up, spectrum.
-And this after only three days on the jangada; three days of doing nothing but watch while other men worked.
+I was actually closer to the other end of the, Good As New—All Used Up, spectrum.
+And this after only three days on the jangada; three days of doing little but watch while other men worked.
 It got me thinking.
 How well would I do in their shoes (provided they wore some)?
 Could I make it as a jangadeiro?
 Could I survive as an artisanal fisherman?
 The short answer is NO!
 Capital N. Capital O. Exclamation!
 (Brutal, I know, but there you have it.)

-Had I been born in the village and started fishing as a boy, I probably would have become stronger physically, and maybe, who knows, a better fisherman too.
+Had I been born in the village and started fishing as a boy, I would probably be stronger and maybe, who knows, a better fisherman too.
 But to obtain that level of skill and toughness when I was already a grown man — No effing way!

-Even if I could get stronger, there is one thing I could never change, no matter how many pushups I did — my skin.
+Even if I was stronger, there is one thing I could never change, no matter how many pushups I did — my skin.
 My glow in the dark, hyper-allergenic, avoid prolonged exposure to, discontinue use if irritation persists — skin.
 It would take more fish than I could ever catch just to pay for the sunblock I would need to be out there.